30468 - INTERNATIONAL ECONOMICS AND FINANCE

 Go to class group/s: 13

 The course introduces students to theories allowing them to analyze and understand international trade patterns, trade policies, exchange rates and financial crises.
 The course is divided in four parts.
-The aim of the first part is to introduce students to the debate on globalization from the viewpoint of international goods trade and capital flows.
+The aim of the first part is to introduce students to the debate on globalization from the viewpoint of international good trade and capital flows.
 The aim of the second and third parts is to give students a better understanding of the causes and consequences of international trade and of the effects of trade policies respectively.
 The aim of the fourth part is to equip students with the main approaches to the analysis of international capital flows, exchange rates and foreign investment.
 Upon completing the course, students have acquired a conceptual framework to understand the complex issues raised by the economic interdependence of countries and to analyze them in a systematic way.

 Globalization and its discontents: